iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > Covid is the biggest scam ever perpetuated against the human race.
 It's being used as an excuse to usher in an era of complete and total government control where the rich own everything and you own nothing and have no rights.
 WAKE UP BEFORE IT'S TOO LATE!!!<br> :date: __2021-01-29 02:51:23__

 > App is totally worthless<br> :date: __2021-01-13 18:46:30__

-> Says no exposure even though I was exposed.
-App is pointless.<br> :date: __2021-01-10 16:25:27__

-> I thought this app would help keep me and my family safe.
-It was a lie.
-I hate you Google because now my grandmother is dying from Covid-19 and you never alerted any of us about exposure to anyone!
-How many alerts did you even send out?
-Let's see them change your name from Google to grandmother and grandpa killer<br> :date: __2021-01-06 08:18:41__

-> User cannot report a positive result without a magic code that nobody can find.
-Useless.<br> :date: __2020-12-30 19:28:55__